ssegma/RaspberryLCDNotifier/README.md

 How to use it.
 -----------------
 1. install RPi GPIO; https://pypi.python.org/pypi/RPi.GPIO
+2. install feedparser ;; sudo pip install feedparser
-2. Update   USERNAME and PASSWORD in line 205
+3. Update   USERNAME and PASSWORD in line 205
-3. Enjoy then..
+4. Enjoy then..

 Prerequisites/Library